TheThingsIndustries/lorawan-stack-docs/doc/content/reference/id-eui-constraints/index.md

 An ID or EUI in {{% tts %}} must:

 - Have a length of between 3 and 36 characters (inclusive)
+  - Exception: User IDs can have a length between 2 and 36 characters (inclusive) {{< new-in-version "3.13" >}}
 - Consist of lowercase letters, numbers, and non-consecutive dashes
 - **NOT** begin or end with a dash

-The following regular expression is used to validate IDs and EUIs:
+The following regular expression is used to validate IDs and EUIs (with the exception of the User ID):

 `(^[a-z0-9](?:[-]?[a-z0-9]){2,}$)`